Tiffc4484/Homepage/README.md

 <img width="500" alt="Screen Shot 2021-02-15 at 4 06 56 PM" src="https://user-images.githubusercontent.com/72895861/108003574-160be800-6fa8-11eb-9331-d504a77550ab.png">

-In the experience page, I have a photo galary that you can click the images to make it bigger.
+In the experience page, I have a photo gallery that you can click the images to make it bigger.

 <img width="500" alt="Screen Shot 2021-02-15 at 4 09 21 PM" src="https://user-images.githubusercontent.com/72895861/108003651-46ec1d00-6fa8-11eb-9bf4-c72d75ced076.png">